gudrunhe/secdec/doc/source/overview.rst

 The primary purpose of `pySecDec` is the numerical calculation of loop integrals as they arise in fixed order calculations in quantum field theories.
-In the first step of our approach, the loop integral is converted from the momentum representation to the Feynman parameter representation.
+In the first step of our approach, the loop integral is converted from the momentum representation to the Feynman parameter representation, see for example [Hei08]_ (Chapter 3).

-..
-TODO: give a reference

 The module :mod:`pySecDec.loop_integral` implements exactly that conversion.
 The most basic use is to calculate the first and the second Symanzik polynomial ``U`` and ``F``, respectively, from the propagators of a loop integral.

-..
-TODO: include Feynman diagrams?

 .. _one-loop-bubble: